 Embrace the Christmas spirit

 New York has entertainment a-plenty at this time of year.
-The Rockette’s put on a dazzling show at legendary music hall Radio City, while ballet-lover’s flock to the Lincoln Centre for a world-class performance of the Nutcracker.
-But it’s the ad-hoc, everyday performances dotted around the city at that really put a smile on your face: the Santa hat-clad buskers at the Subway, and the carolling, bell-jingling charity workers on seemingly every street corner brighten up commuters’ and tourists’ days alike.
+The Rockette’s put on a dazzling show at legendary music hall Radio City, while ballet lover’s flock to the Lincoln Center for a world-class performance of the Nutcracker.
+But it’s the ad-hoc, everyday performances dotted around the city that really put a smile on your face: the Santa hat-clad buskers at the Subway, and the carolling, bell-jingling charity workers on seemingly every street corner brighten up commuters’ and tourists’ days alike.

 A design haven

 For a moment of calm amongst the Christmas madness, take a trip to the Noguchi Museum in Queens.
-Designed by the Japanese sculptor, this reflective space features galleries where you can see his work – including all of his Akari lights – and a serene outdoor sculpture garden that’s open year-round.
+Designed by the American-Japanese designer and sculptor, this reflective space features galleries where you can see his work – including all of his iconic Akari lights – and a serene outdoor sculpture garden that’s open year-round.

 Featured: Vitra Akari 55A Suspension Light.